walkerk1980/Asrock_B365M-PRO4-Opencore-EFI/README.md

 i7-9700K Coffee Lake

-Nvidia Geforce GT 710
+AMD Radeon RX 560 2GB

-Intel Wireless and Bluetooth (Intel® Dual Band Wireless-AC 8260) planning on upgrading to AX200
+Intel Wireless and Bluetooth (Intel® AX200)

+Note: I'm still on Catalina and so I currently have IntelBluetoothFirmwareInjector.kext enabled, this needs to be disabled for Big Sur along with the required SecureBoot changes for BigSur.

 Samsung 980 NVME SSD in main slot